jostylr/write-web/server/setup.md

 ### upload

 This is the upload script.
-It is very simple, relying on sync commands called in another file, namely in user-repo-push|release.sh in the directory repos/uploads  This is manually maintained
+It is very simple, relying on sync commands called in another file, namely in user-repo-push|release.sh in the directory repos/uploads  This is manually maintained and not in a repo as it has secure access and possibly secure information.

 	#!/usr/bin/env nodejs